At what age does it become inappropriate to shower or bathe with your child? Two, five, seven . . . never?

 Stop When You Become Uncomfortable

-Numerous Circle of Moms members say that showering with your children is fine until either you or your child begins feeling uncomfortable.
+Numerous readers say that showering with your children is fine until either you or your child begins feeling uncomfortable.
 But when does that happen?
 In some cases, parents are never comfortable with the idea of bathing with a child of the opposite sex.
 Others say they start feeling less at ease when children become more aware, curious, and questioning about physical differences, often at around age 2 or 3.

 As Megan T. recalls: "We always did family showers but our little girl is approaching 2 and my husband is no longer comfortable with it since she points and asks questions.
 So he stopped but she still showers with me."
 Similarly, Rebekkah G. shares, "I quit showering/bathing with my son (around age 2) when the shower became more about our different parts than getting clean."